Technology at MacDuffie

 Sturdy protective laptop case or padded sleeve.

-External hard drive for backing up files.
+An external hard drive for backing up files.
 It’s not a matter of “if” your hard drive will stop, but “when.”

 Ebooks